spiwokv/Rtutorial/lessons/04_ploting.md

 library(lattice)
 wireframe(gauss, shade=TRUE,light.source = c(10,0,10))
 ```
-Appearence of plots can be odified by `par` function invoked before the funcion `plot` or other plotting functions.
+The shape of plots can be modified by `par` function invoked before the function `plot` or
+other plotting functions.
 As an example we can show plotting of four plots on one canvas:
 ```R
 par(mfrow=c(2,2))
 x<-1:100/10